 This time, we are going to bring down the highlights to create dark shadows.

-Hit Control-I to invert the Layer Mask, and mask in shadows underneath the chin and on the jacket.
+Hit Control-I to invert the Layer Mask, and mask in shadows under the chin and on the jacket.
 Keep the highlights on the neck and jawline for the most part.

 Next, we are going to create and clip one final Curves layer, changing it from the RGB channel to Green, and then once again bringing up those highlights about halfway.